knetikcloud/knetikcloud-objc-client/docs/JSAPIGamificationAchievementsApi.md

 NSNumber* userId = @56; // The user's id
 NSNumber* filterAchievementDerived = @true; // Filter for achievements that are derived from other services (optional) NSString* filterAchievementTagset = @"filterAchievementTagset_example"; // Filter for achievements with specified tags (separated by comma) (optional)
-NSString* filterAchievementName = @"filterAchievementName_example"; // Filter for achievements whose name contains a string (optional)
+NSString* filterGroupName = @"filterGroupName_example"; // Filter for achievements whose group/level name contains a string (optional)
 NSNumber* size = @25; // The number of objects returned per page (optional) (default to 25) NSNumber* page = @1; // The number of the page returned, starting with 1 (optional) (default to 1)